AgnosPCB/documentation/docs/how_to/Set_sensitivity.md

 ___
 ![Sensitivity button](../assets/v7/ui-button6.png){width=350px; .center}

-Sensitivity refers to the degree of meticulousness or strictness employed by the inspection system when scanning for errors.
-Essentially, it governs the system's ability to identify even the smallest discrepancies or anomalies within the inspected materials.
+Sensitivity refers to how strict the inspection system is when scanning for errors.
+It governs the system's ability to identify even the smallest discrepancies or anomalies in the inspected materials.

 !!!warning "Important"
-    Higher sensivity levels will cause a higher **false positive** detection rate.
+    Higher sensitivity levels will cause a higher **false positive** detection rate.

 ![normal sensitivity button](../assets/nomal-sensitivity-button.png){.center}